alwar36/201202074.github.io/README.md

 AgentFramework.py contains the creation of the Agent Class.
 This creates a single agent class so that when the class is instantiated this runs.
 A blueprint for creating agents which all posses the same behaviour.
 The Agent class contains the following functions:
   - def _init_: constructor called when an object is created from the class, the following attributes are initialised: create x, create y, pass environment onto the agent, create a store and an array which contains all created agents.
   - def move: move agents position based on a random number.
 Import random module and use random.random to generate a random number between 0 and 1.
 If the number is less than 0.5 then x and y are increment by 1, if greater than 0.5, x and y are decremented by 1.
 This function allows agents to be moved randomly.
   - def eat: allows interaction between agents and environment.
 As agent moves through environment this function checks value of environment if greater than 10 then the agent takes 10 from the environement into its store.
-    -def getx, setx, gety and sety: these four functions utilise the property attribute in Python.
+  - def getx, setx, gety and sety: these four functions utilise the property attribute in Python.
 It enables x and y to be called using self.x or self.y.
   - def set_all_agents: creates a list of agents which are passed into the agents so each agent knows the location of other agents.
   - def ditance_between: calculates distance between the instance of the agent class and another agent.
   - def share_with_neighbours: enables interaction between agents.
 Function creates the dist variable which is equal to distance_between.
 If this distance is less than neighbourhood (50), then the stores are shared between the agents by taking the average store of the two agents and assigning the average to each.

 MODEL